syncfusion-content/wpf-docs/wpf/PivotGrid/How-To/Resizing-columns-and-rows-in-Pivotgrid.md

 documentation: ug
 ---

-# Resizing the Columns and Rows
+# How to resizing the columns and rows in PivotGrid?

 PivotGridControl supports resizing of rows and columns dynamically.
-In this topic the on-demand resizing of rows and columns is discussed.
+In this topic, on-demand resizing of rows and columns is discussed.

 ## Resizing the columns